-Drum brake hardware plays an important role in controlling noise and allowing the new brakes to stop quietly and efficiently.
-It is highly recommended that the vehicle’s drum brake hardware be changed along with every brake maintenance.
+It is highly recommended that the vehicle’s drum brake hardware be changed along with every brake maintenance, because it plays an important role in controlling noise and allowing the new brakes to stop quietly and efficiently.

-- Many people are tempted to reuse the old hardware even if new hardware is included in the box.
-This should be avoided; instead, use brand new hardware every time.
+- Weirdly, some people reuse old hardware even if new hardware is included in the box.
+Don't.
+Use brand new hardware every time.

-- Drum return springs that pull the shoes back away from the drums when the brakes are released, may be worn, stretched or broken.
-This causes the brakes to drag.
+- Drum return springs (which pull the shoes away from the inside of the drums when the brakes are released) become worn, stretched or broken, which can cause the brakes to drag.

-- The hold-down springs that hold the shoes against the backing plates may be corroded.
-If they break, the debris can jam itself between the shoes and drum causing the brake to drag or bind.
+- Hold-down springs that keep the shoes against the backing plates can become corroded.
+If these fail, the debris can jam itself between the shoes and drum causing the brake to drag or bind.

-- Drum brakes as the shoes wear, brake pedal travel would increase were it not for the adjusters.
-The adjusters, however, are susceptible to corrosion and sticking.
+- As the brake shoes wear, brake pedal travel would increase, so each drum has adjuster built in.
+However, these are susceptible to corrosion and sticking.

 - Adjuster springs, help maintain tension on the adjusters, but lack of its use can allow cables to corrode and stick in place, preventing the parking brake from applying or releasing.

-- A special high temperature brake lubricant should be used on the drum brake.
+- Dedicated high-temperature brake lubricant should be used on the drum brake.